pe-wu/really-legacy-webcomponents/README.md

 Don’t even get me started on build times, when the only environment, where you can reproduce your bugs is the Android Emulator... and, of course, compatibility!

 ## Installation
-`npm run install` to get all required node packages
+`npm install` to get all required node packages

 ## Build
 The app uses [webpack](https://webpack.js.org/) to get the Polymer's [lit-element](https://github.com/Polymer/lit-element) running.